jplhomer/fresa/docs/post-models.md

 Post Models are the bread and butter of Fresa.
 They allow you to take an ordinary WordPress post type and treat it like a first-class object-oriented citizen.

-To use Fresa's Post Model interface, create a new sublass of `Fresa\PostModel`.
+To use Fresa's Post Model interface, create a new subclass of `Fresa\PostModel`.
 For this example, we will assume you are building an events plugin.

     use Fresa\PostModel;

     class Event extends PostModel
     {
         // Optionally define the post type
-        public static $postType = 'event';
+        protected $postType = 'event';
     }

 Once your subclass is defined, you can begin interacting with the existing WordPress data model right away.